 If you were hurt in a bike accident as a pedestrian, you should be entitled to claim any damages that you suffered.
 In an insurance claim, some of these damages might be reduced.
-If you can file a lawsuit, you could be entitled to claim the full value of medical expenses, lost wages, pain and suffering, and other damages.
+If you can file a lawsuit with the help of a Broward County pedestrian accident lawyer, you could be entitled to claim the full value of medical expenses, lost wages, pain and suffering, and other damages.
 In many cases of pedestrian injuries, severe head trauma, back injuries, broken bones, and severe facial injuries can entitle you to file a lawsuit, even if New York’s no-fault insurance rules would ordinarily prevent a lawsuit.

 Call Our NYC Pedestrian Injury Lawyers for Help with Your Case

 If you were hit by a bike while walking in NYC, call the NYC personal injury attorneys at The Carrion Law Firm today.
-For a free case review, contact us at (718) 841-0083.
+For a free case review from our Buffalo pedestrian accident lawyers, contact us at (718) 841-0083.